Muti-Kara/Raft/README.md

 - [ ] Adding or removing members from the cluster
 - [ ] Making this suitable for integrating into other projects (Partially done!)

+Currenttly nodes cluster is creating a simple distributed key-value store.
+If you'd like to use this for other purposes, override the BaseMachine class from raft.utils.machine.

 ## Table of Contents

 - [Background](#background)